Beginner, Intermediate And Advanced Acoustic Guitar Lessons

 The guitar is an amazing instrument.
 It has a wonderfully versatile sound, is portable and universal in its tone.
 Playing music has changed my life.
 I can't imagine it not being in my life.
 It brings me joy, relieves stress, it's a creative outlet and most importantly allows me to entertain/share this gift with others.

 Because learning to play the guitar took me so long, there is that part of me that wants to help people that are just starting out.
 I want to share with them things I didn't know and see their development happen much faster than mine.
-In some way, it's a way to experience a victory against my own shortcomings.
-Not many things make me happier than sharing my musical knowledge with others and see the look on their face when I instill the hope and confidence that is so much needed to see the learning process through.
+It's a way to experience victory over my own shortcomings.
+Not many things make me happier than sharing my musical knowledge with others and seeing the look on their face when a breakthough is made.

 To me the most important part of any endeavor is a solid foundation.
 I want to build that foundation with my students.
 I want them to learn how to practice smart over practicing wrong.
 Better a focused 5 minute practice every day than an hour of incorrect practice.